 You might be struggling to keep up with the things your child is doing online, you might wonder whether what they are doing is safe, and you might also be thinking how can I be as good a parent online as I am offline?

 This part of our website aims to make online parenting simple and give you practical tips and guidance.
 In addition if there is something you would like advice with, please talk a member of staff who can assist you.
-Miss Moore is our E-Safety leader here at Kings Hill School.
+Mrs Harris takes overall responsibility for online safety as the designated safeguarding lead and is support by Miss Valentine, our computing lead and Mr Woods, our network manager.

-E-Safety is an important part of keeping children safe at Kings Hill Primary School.
+Online safety is an important part of keeping children safe at Kings Hill Primary School.
 We have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
-Any E-Safety incidents are recorded and managed in accordance with our e-Safety policy.
+Any online safety incidents are recorded and managed in accordance with our online safety policy.

 Please note that no search engine is ever 100% safe but below provides some links to some “safer” search engines: